Classical fracton spin liquid and Hilbert space fragmentation in a 2D spin-$1/2$ model: Spin-1/2 spiderweb model

 The spin-1/2 quantum spiderweb model also has rare sectors where {\it overlapping} flippable clusters span over the whole system, allowing quantum dynamics to spread over an infinite area.
 In these sectors $\mathcal{H}_2$ gives rise to a true interacting many-body problem, possibly generating non-trivial quantum dynamics.
 We systematically searched for these sectors by constructing all periodic fracton-free spin configurations with unit cells up to 36 sites and find that the staircase state in Fig.~\ref{fig:SpinHalfOverview}(d) is the configuration with the largest possible density of flippable clusters.
 We note that eight degenerate staircase states exist, which are obtained by independent applications of time-reversal ($S_i^z\rightarrow -S_i^z$), translation by two lattice sites (in either $x$ or $y$ direction) and $90^\circ$ rotation in direct space.
 While the spin-1/2 quantum spiderweb model in the sector of the staircase state cannot be analytically solved, the quantum dynamics is unfrustrated for $J'>0$, such that sign-problem free quantum Monte-Carlo approaches become applicable.
 Here, we use the Green function Monte Carlo (GFMC) method explained in Appendix~\ref{app:gfmc} to investigate this system.

-In Fig.~\ref{fig:SpinHalfOverview}(g) we plot the ground state energy from GFMC in the staircase sector as a function of the Rokhsar-Kivelson potential $\mu$ in the most interesting parameter regime $\mu\in[0,J']$ where kinetic and potential energy compete.
+In Fig.~\ref{fig:SpinHalfOverview}(h) we plot the ground state energy from GFMC in the staircase sector as a function of the Rokhsar-Kivelson potential $\mu$ in the most interesting parameter regime $\mu\in[0,J']$ where kinetic and potential energy compete.
 We also plot the ground state energies in a few other sectors, see green, red and violet lines.
-These sectors result from the fluctuator dynamics acting on other periodic configurations with smaller densities of overlapping flippable clusters, see the insets in Fig.~\ref{fig:SpinHalfOverview}(g), with matching frame colors.
+These sectors result from the fluctuator dynamics acting on other periodic configurations with smaller densities of overlapping flippable clusters, see the insets in Fig.~\ref{fig:SpinHalfOverview}(h), with matching frame colors.
 As expected, since the staircase state maximizes the density of flippable clusters it also has the lowest energy among the sectors with overlapping flippable clusters.
-Furthermore, we show the energy in the sector of the state in the gray box in Fig.~\ref{fig:SpinHalfOverview}(g).
+Furthermore, we show the energy in the sector of the state in the gray box in Fig.~\ref{fig:SpinHalfOverview}(h).
 This configuration with a 10-site unit cell stands out as it has the largest possible density of {\it non-overlapping} flippable clusters and thus the smallest energy of all sectors with non-overlapping flippable clusters.
 The quantum dynamics is trivial in that sector and corresponds to a simple product of local resonances for all flippable clusters.
 The crossing of the blue and gray lines at $\mu\approx0.2J'$ indicates that the ground state dynamics at $\mu\lesssim 0.2J'$ is governed by the staircase sector while it becomes trivial at $0.2J'\lesssim\mu<J'$.
 As expected, all curves cross at the RK point $\mu=J'$ since in this case degenerate ground states can be constructed in {\it each} sector by an equal weight superposition of all states in that sector.
+We refer the interested reader to Appendix~\ref{app:all_sectors} for a more involved investigation of other sectors.